Students aiming to complete any type of research are first required to obtain approval from GCU’s Institutional Review Board, or IRB.

 This generally happens because the Chair member was not added to the application properly.
 To correct this, email IRB@gcu.edu.

 If you have a Study Supervisor (Dissertation chair/DNP chair/GCU Faculty Member) that must approve your submission before it is routed to the IRB for approval, they may request revisions to your initial submission.
-For instructions on how to edit your submission after it has been denied, please refer to these instructions found in CIRT.
+For instructions on how to edit your submission after it has been denied, please refer to How to Edit a Study Denied by Your Supervisor.

 Anytime the Study Application Form is updated, a message will appear notifying applicants to convert to the new form.